-- The following community facilities in the village are well-used or valued by local residents: - > Pimperne Village Shop (closure announced late 2017) - > Pimperne Post Office (closure announced late 2017) - > Pimperne Primary School - > Pimperne Pre-School based at the Sports Pavilion - > Village Hall - > St Peter's Church - > The Ryland Room - > Anvil Inn and Farquharson Arms Public House - > Recreation and Play areas - > Public Footpaths and Rights of Way - The parish is reliant on the nearby town of Blandford Forum for some services, such as secondary education, healthcare and library facilities, as well as benefiting from the many products and services found in the town centre - Key improvements mentioned by local residents centre on the increased use of existing facilities, such as film nights at the village hall, more play equipment etc. - Discussion with service providers indicated that most would welcome an increase in population to support the existing services.
+- The following community facilities in the village are well-used or valued by local residents: Pimperne Primary School - > Pimperne Pre-School based at the Sports Pavilion - > Village Hall - > St Peter's Church - > The Ryland Room - > Anvil Inn and Farquharson Arms Public House (that latter closed 2021 pending change of ownership, but has not changed use) - > Recreation and Play areas - > Public Footpaths and Rights of Way - The parish is reliant on the nearby town of Blandford Forum for some services, such as secondary education, healthcare and library facilities, as well as benefiting from the many products and services found in the town centre - Key improvements mentioned by local residents centre on the increased use of existing facilities, such as film nights at the village hall, more play equipment etc. As part of the review the need for a shop and full-time post office (which the village had up until late 2017) were reiterated. - Discussion with service providers indicated that most would welcome an increase in population to support the existing services.
 Although the school is at capacity, it is currently accepting children from Blandford (outside its catchment).
-The possibility of a pre-school facility on-site (as originally planned) would improve children's early year's educational opportunities and transition. - There is a potential need for allotments, as 22 respondents said that they would use an allotment if available use the facility for its existing use or any other use likely to benefit the local community.
-The importance of the facility to the local community and the area it serves is taken into account, and therefore the Neighbourhood Plan can help in identifying the key facilities, and promoting opportunities for these to be widely used, for example in providing out-reach facilities as a village hub.
+The possibility of a pre-school facility on-site (as originally planned) would improve children's early year's educational opportunities and transition.

+- There is a potential need for allotments, as 22 respondents said that they would use an allotment if available - 84.
+The North Dorset Local Plan protects existing community facilities (including commercially-run ventures such as a local shop or public house) and will only concede their loss if it can be demonstrated that the use is no longer commercially viable or cannot be made commercially viable, or (in the case of non-commercial facilities) that it is no longer practical or desirable to use the facility for its existing use or any other use likely to benefit the local community.
+The importance of the facility to the local community and the area it serves is taken into account, and therefore the Neighbourhood Plan can help in identifying the key facilities, and promoting opportunities for these to be widely used, for example in providing out-reach facilities as a village hub. - 85.
+The owners of what was the village shop and post office closed this valued local facility in November 2017.
+The Post Office is now running a weekly half-day service from the village hall.
+Local volunteers could explore options for providing these facilities within the village. - 86.
-The North Dorset Local Plan protects existing community facilities (including commercially-run ventures such as a local shop or public house) and will only concede their loss if it can be demonstrated that the use is no longer commercially viable or cannot be made commercially viable, or (in the case of non-commercial facilities) that it is no longer practical or desirable to

-The current owners of the village shop and post office announced their intention to close this valued local facility in November 2017.
-The Parish Council is keen to work with local volunteers to explore options for maintaining these facilities within the village.

 The main recreation areas will be protected as Local Green Spaces (see Local Green Spaces Policy).
 Where these green spaces adjoin countryside, the settlement boundary has been adjusted to exclude these from the 'built up' area.
-The public rights of way network is also an important recreational resource, and landowners are encouraged to maintain these so that they are accessible year-round, eg cutting back overgrown hedges, improving the surfaces and installing kissing gates.
+The public rights of way network is also an important recreational resource, and landowners are encouraged to maintain these so that they are accessible year-round, e.g. cutting back overgrown hedges, improving the surfaces and installing kissing gates. - 87.
 It would make sense for the pre-school to be re-located closer to the primary school site.
 It is also possible that allotments may be provided.
 Given these changes can be achieved through the existing Local Plan policies, and that there may well be different options, no specific allocations are made in this Plan.
 When they are progressed, such proposals would normally be subject to public consultation, and the preferred options would be viewed sympathetically by the planners.